twiddli/import-sorter/README.md

 Extension which sorts TypeScript imports according to the configuration provided.
 The configuration defaults follow ESLint sort-imports rules.
 Configuration supports regex functions to set sorting priority and rules.
 The extension can work with prettier as long as the configuration settings of both are aligned.

+# This is a fork

+Forked with the following improvements/changes:

+- Support for type imports
+- Add new option `ignoreUnusedImportsFrom` ignore removing of unused imports from specified packages
+- Switched to yarn

 ## Examples

 Different sort types in file: